 Market Neutral Strategies

-The market neutral strategy is the one where the hedge fund uses a combination of complex analysis to identify undervalued or overvalued stocks in the market and take the position in such a way that the overall strategy becomes market risk neutral.
+The market-neutral strategy is an investment strategy where the hedge fund uses a combination of complex analysis to identify undervalued or overvalued stocks and take the position in such a way that the overall strategy becomes market risk-neutral.
+This typically works in trading one or more markets and making money from both increasing and decreasing prices.

 Arbitrage is where they take advantage of price inefficiency in an asset.
 However, arbitrage strategies are not that common anymore because there are fewer arbitrage opportunities due to the rise of high-frequency trading.
 Nowadays the markets are also more efficient.

-Under this category, we also have the merger arbitrage strategy.
+Under this category, we also have a merger arbitrage strategy.

 Typically, these types of hedge funds look for investment opportunities where there is a rumor or high chance of merges or acquisition deals.
 The merger arbitrage involves simultaneously buying and selling the stocks of the two merging companies.